 \section{Abstract}

-This is the second in a series of papers by the author centered around the study of values of G-functions associated to a $1$-parameter families of abelian varieties $f:\CX\rightarrow S$ and a point $s_0\in S(K)$ with smooth fiber over some number field $K$.
+This is the second paper in a series by the author, centered on the study of values of G-functions associated to a $1$-parameter family of abelian varieties $f:\CX\rightarrow S$ and a point $s_0\in S(K)$ over some number field $K$.

 Here we study the case where $f:\CX\rightarrow S$ is a family of elliptic curves.
-We construct relations among the values of G-functions in this setting at points whose fiber is a CM elliptic curve.
-These lead to bounds for the height of such points, via Andr\'e's G-functions method.
-We also discuss implications of our height bounds to the search for an effective version of Siegel's lower bounds for class numbers of imaginary quadratic number fields.
+Extending work of Andr\'e and Beukers, we construct relations among the values of G-functions in this setting at points whose fibers are CM elliptic curves.